Kiko (footballer, born 1993): Vitória Setúbal

 Kiko began his career with Vitória Setúbal and was given his Primeira Liga debut by head coach Bruno Ribeiro on 6 January 2012, in a 1–1 draw with Académica at the Estádio do Bonfim.
 He returned to play for the youth team after Ribeiro was replaced as head coach by José Mota the following month, and made sporadic appearances over the 2011–12, 2012–13 and 2013–14 campaigns.
 He featured 13 times in the 2014–15 season under first Domingos Paciência and then returning head coach Bruno Ribeiro.
-However, he was judged surplus to requirement by the new head coach Quim Machado.
+However, he was judged surplus to requirements by the new head coach Quim Machado.
 He spent the 2015–16 season on loan at LigaPro club Académico Viseu.
 He briefly played under Bruno Ribeiro at Académico Viseu, though was initially signed by Ricardo Chéu.
 He scored three goals in 24 appearances for Académico Viseu, finishing in 17th place.